bloominstituteoftechnology/Knapsack/README.md

 ### Task 2: Implement a Better Solution

-More specifically, try to use one (or more) of the algorithmic paradigms that were discussed in lecture, namely, memoization or bottom-up iterative.
+More specifically, try to use one (or more) of the algorithmic paradigms that were discussed in lecture, namely, memoization or bottom-up iterative, in order to come up with a better solution that can handle larger inputs than what your brute force solution can handle.

 Another line of thinking you may wish to try is to come up with a heuristic, or a mental shortcut, that can be used to solve this particular problem.
 For example, what if we tried to rank each possible item by their value/weight ratio? :wink: